sterlingwes/meteor-pagemaster/README.md

     { 'find/person.lastname': 'johnson' }

 Except that the third query passes along a dot notation search to MongoDB:

     { find: { 'person.lastname': 'johnson' } }

 Similar to `Pagemaster.add()`, `find` and `options` keys are used to find the appropriate records server-side, and must be separated with a forward slash when using this notation.

+#### Pagemaster.add(subid, query[, limit])

+Sets up the pagination subscription, where `subid` is a unique identifier and `query` is an object with `find` and/or `options` keys that define the "static" portion of your query.
+This method is not necessary if you provide a function to subscribe for a reactive query.

 #### Pagemaster.template(name, subid, templateCfg)
 #### Pagemaster.template(name, templateCfg)